daniellaakpoguma/Data-Analsyt-Portfolio/HR Analytics/README.md

     </td>
   </tr>
 </table>
-- The csv file was imported into MySQL Workbench in the 'hr_schema'
+- The CSV file was imported into MySQL Workbench in the 'hr_schema'

 ## Methods
 - Data Cleaning: